| May I say a few words about getting older? Thank you. The subject is particularly on my mind -- and, I wager, on the minds of many other

 door, I rejoiced at unannounced appearances by friends, whose presence gave me the

+opportunity to strike attitudes in front of the lavender bed.
 Gradually, however, certain facts began to emerge.
 One of these was that for each full

 day I spent hauling brush, digging holes into the nearest water main or underground cable,